polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 3: Install the SAP ASCS components on s03-ascs-1

 In this task, you will use SAP Software Provisioning Manager to carry out the distributed installation of ASCS components on the second node of ASCS cluster of MS SQL Server-based SAP NetWeaver 7.5 deployment.
-Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
-During the installation, address all necessary prerequisites, and specify the following parameters:
+You will run the installation using the **CONTOSO\\s03-su** account you created in the first exercise.
+During the installation, you will address all necessary prerequisites and specify the following parameters:

 -   Destination Drive for Local Instances: **U:**